 First Craven Sanitary District is a federally funded Sanitary District government created and established by the North Carolina Commission for Health Services, Department of Human Resources on May 6, 1978.
-The water system first produced water on November 3, 1982, and currently serves approximately 2,400 accounts.
+The water system first produced water on November 3, 1982, and currently serves approximately 2,500 accounts.
 The Sanitary District boundaries include all of Township 2 of Craven County except for the Fairfield Harbor Community.
 First Craven relies solely on revenue generated from water sales.
 First Craven receives none of your local, state, or federal tax money.
 At present, the staff consists of 4 full-time employees.
 First Craven Sanitary District is governed by the Sanitary District Board of Directors.
-The five members are elected by the residents of the community during the public elections every odd year, and serve 4-year terms.
+The five members are elected by the residents of the community during the public elections every odd year and serve 4-year terms.

-In the year 2018, First Craven Sanitary District water treatment plant produced 174 million gallons of water.
-The average residential customer in 2018 used 4100 gallons of water per month with an average bill of \$30.79.
-The residential 3/4-inch service water rate in 2018 was \$15.00 service charge, then \$3.85 per 1,000 gallons of usage.
+In the year 2019, First Craven Sanitary District water treatment plant produced 178.4 million gallons of water.
+The average residential customer in 2019 used 3900 gallons of water per month with an average bill of \$ 30.02.
+The residential 3⁄4-inch service water rate in 2019 was \$15.00 service charge, then \$3.85 per 1,000 gallons of usage.

 First Craven Sanitary District Rules and Regulations require that each home or business have its own water meter.
 Multiple unit meters are no longer allowed.
-Effective July 1, 2009, all new in-ground irrigation systems will require a separate meter specifically for that use.
 Cross-Connections are strictly prohibited.